Are cars really a safe option in tornadoes?

 4 I'm always puzzled by the difficulty most people seem to have in recognizing which way a tornado is moving.
 The audio tracks of "citizen" video often reveal that many people believe that a tornado is moving right at them, even when it's obvious (to me) that the tornado is moving toward their right or left.
 I wish I understood why it's so common for people to make this error because it can cause them to make bad decisions, such as moving so as to put themselves in the path, whereas they were not originally in the path!

-5 Mobile home residents need to have a plan worked out in advance, if there is no adequate shelter in their immediate vicinity.
-This probably means they need to leave their mobile home and move to some pre-arranged shelter location by whatever means is necessary.
+5 I can't overemphasize the fact that mobile home residents need to have a plan worked out in advance, if there's no adequate shelter in their immediate vicinity.
+This likely means they need to leave their mobile home and move to some pre-arranged shelter location by whatever means is necessary.
 Residents in mobile home parks (at least in the tornado-prone parts of the U.S.) should seek to have proper community tornado shelters built within the park area.